907sjl/907sjl.github.io/referrals_report.md

 <a href="images/referral_data_quality.jpg"><img src="images/referral_data_quality.jpg?raw=true"/></a>
 *Click for full image*

-The quality of referral status data is a concern.
-The clinic may not see a further need for the referral once a patient is scheduled.
+The quality of the referral data is a concern.
+Clinics may not see a further need for the referral once a patient is scheduled.
 This report addresses the question of how closely the clinic's referral management data represents patient experience.

 Referrals must be accepted, scheduled, seen, and finally completed.
-In this scenario, referrals must also be linked to the new patient appointments in the clinic referral management system.
-Four test give the clinic an indicator of how up to date their referral data is kept.
+In this scenario, referrals must also be linked to the new patient appointments in order to have up to date status in the referral management system.
+Four tests calculate an indicator of how up to date their referral data is kept.
 Appointment data for referred patients is compared to their status in the referral management system.
-Referrals not yet tagged as scheduled need an appointment linked.
-This may also cause referrals not to be tagged as seen when the patient has, in fact, checked-in.
+Referrals not yet tagged as scheduled may need an appointment linked.
+This can also cause referrals not to be tagged as seen after the patient has, in fact, checked-in.

 An additional test compares the number of patients referenced in Direct Secure Messages to those who have a referral to the clinic.
 Patients seen as a result of DSMs would need a referral to be included in this report.